I've reviewed 12 Málaga hotels with a rooftop pool, with the views, access details and what to expect before you book. Still tracking down any others.

 Access is for hotel guests only and that is part of the appeal.
 The pool area stays calm, the service is attentive, and the loungers face the fortress directly.

-If you are choosing a Málaga hotel based on the pool alone, this is the one to book.
+If you're choosing a Málaga hotel on the pool alone, this is the one I'd book.

 Best for: The most impressive pool view in the city.
 Book this hotel if you want the Alcazaba from the water.